nfredrik/mickarucken/README.md

 <img src="./images/logo.png" alt="drawing" width="20"/> ***Fredrik Svärd - fs223sq***

-# Tutorial on how to build a IoT application for temperature and humidity sensor
+# Tutorial on how to build an IoT application for temperature and humidity sensors

 The project introduces a solution to read humidity and temperature using  DHT11 sensors, Raspberry Pi Pico W, and forward the data with the help of Wi-Fi and/or LoRa, and later visualize the information using DataCake.